 What is PiYo?

 The “Pi” is for Pilates and the “Yo” is for yoga.
 So, combining the practices of Pilates and yoga will get you an intense all-over body workout.
-PiYo was created by Chalene Johnson, the founder of the Turbo Kick system and Hip-Hop Hustle.
+PiYo is a workout program created by Chalene Johnson, the founder of the Turbo Kick system and Hip-Hop Hustle.
 It was designed for people who are seeking a higher energy workout than either Pilates or yoga alone can generally provide.
 Yes, you can sweat in either yoga or Pilates, but with PiYo, you’re constantly moving, so the sweat is for sure!

 The low-impact workout combination of yoga and Pilates keeps you constantly moving—sometimes elements of dance or martial arts are thrown in for good measure to mix things up a bit.
 Since you’re always moving, you won’t have to hold any poses for extended periods of time like with yoga.
 But you will need to be flexible!
 Movements are carefully choreographed, so you build upon each sequence of stretches and flexes as you go.
 The variety helps you build muscle strength, lose weight, increase flexibility—and this makes sure you never get bored!